Leaking urine and other bladder dysfunctions

 Urinary incontinence is a frustrating condition that affects millions of people of all genders.
 It can be caused by surgery, pregnancy, delivery, weakness, connective tissue changes, poor posture, decreased core strength, constipation, and non-optimal breathing patterns.

 A few types of leakage (not an exhaustive list):

 Involuntary loss of urine associated with urgency.
 Urge incontinence is often associated with weakness or tightness of the pelvic floor muscles.
 Urgency, frequency, and urge incontinence can get worse with stress, hormonal fluctuation, and bladder irritants.

 Stress urinary incontinence

+Involuntary loss of urine with an activity such as coughing, sneezing, laughing, or picking up an object (a kiddo, groceries, etc).
 Stress urinary incontinence is often associated with weakness and poor recruitment of the pelvic floor muscles and other core musculature (transverse abdominals, multifidi, diaphragm, and hips).

 How is urinary incontinence treated?

 The most effective treatment for urinary incontinence is a multidisciplinary approach.
 An evaluation from an appropriate medical provider is critical to rule out infection or other pathological causes.